Careers360 Logo

 This Story also Contains

-Aspirants preparing for NEST 2025 exam are advised to check all the necessary details below:
+The exam pattern of the NEST exam includes details such as time duration, maximum questions, total marks, number of sections and marking scheme.
+Aspirants preparing for the NEST 2026 exam are advised to check all the necessary details below:

 Types of questions